A monstrous discovery? (© Alan Friswell)

-This memorable photograph recently re-appeared in the following online article, dated 18 December 2013:
+This memorable photograph recently reappeared in the following online article, dated 25 September 2013:

 but it has been circulating online in similar accounts for quite a while prior to that (I have found web reports of it dating back as far as August 2012).
-The article claims that this mega-tortoise had been discovered in a Brazilian river in 1892, but was around 529 years old.
+The article claims that this mega-tortoise, measuring 30 ft long and weighing well over 2380 lb, had been discovered in a Brazilian stretch of the Amazon River after killing local farmers' livestock, and was around 529 years old.
 As anyone familiar with Japanese 'monster' films would soon confirm, however, the photo is merely a still from the popular movie Gamera the Brave, produced in Japan by Kadowara Pictures in 2006 – as verified by the following French website page:

 #5 – BLACK LION 'FAUX-TOGRAPHS'

 Four separate photographs of alleged black lions have been circulating online for more than 2 years, and as I have documented in my books Mystery Cats of the World (1989) and Cats of Magic, Mythology, and Mystery (2012), several unconfirmed sightings of such animals have been reported from various regions of Africa, but no verified specimen has ever been documented.
 So what were the animals in the online photos?
 As I revealed in two exclusive ShukerNature investigations:

 three of these four black lion photographs were photoshopped versions of original images depicting normal, tawny-coloured lions.
 And the fourth black lion photo was a photoshopped version of an original image of a rare white lion – I successfully tracked down all four of the original images online.

 Another popular, perennial subject represented online by a wide variety of fake images is the multi-hooded (and –headed) cobra.
 Claimed in some reports to constitute living nagas or Indian snake deities, they were, as I soon revealed in another ShukerNature investigation: